 SEL PROGRAM – SOCIAL AND EMOTIONAL LEARNING

-The “Self-Awareness – Emotional Education and Social Interaction” program (SEL– Social and Emotional Learning) is based on UNICEF’s skills groups (UNICEF Life Skills Learning and Teaching: Concepts and Standard – 2010), including:
+The Social and Emotional Learning (SEL) program is based on UNICEF’s skills groups (UNICEF Life Skills Learning and Teaching: Concepts and Standard – 2010), including:

 The program is based on Social & Emotional Learning, an approach that is highly appreciated by UNICEF and helps students make progress in academic performance and behaviour.
 It also enhances the skills groups mentioned above.